 The distributed denial of service (DDoS) assaults were similar to those arranged by Anonymous in late 2010 on the Amazon, Visa, MasterCard and PayPal websites in revenge for their conclusions to break off with WikiLeaks.

 In a typical DDoS attack, a multitude of computers are commanded to at the same time, visit a website, consuming its hosts, slowing down service or knocking it offline entirely.

-The defense of WikiLeaks by Anonymous comprised an extension of “Operation Payback,” a cause which began on the online messageboard 4Chan in September 2010.
+The defense of WikiLeaks by Anonymous comprised an extension of “Operation Payback,” a cause that began on the online messageboard 4Chan in September 2010.

-“Operation Payback represents free speech and no censorship,” an Anonymous member told AFP in a internet chat at the time.
+“Operation Payback represents free speech and no censorship,” an Anonymous member told AFP in an internet chat at the time.

-The RIAA and MPAA websites were also targeted by Anonymous on Thursday in retaliation for the US Government closing of Megaupload.com, which the US government accused of massive infringement of copyright.
+Anonymous also targeted the RIAA and MPAA websites on Thursday in retaliation for the US Government closing of Megaupload.com, which the US government accused of massive infringement of copyright.